-3.1.1 The requirements of this Section apply to all FPU fire-fighting equipment and systems.
+3.1.1 The requirements of this Section apply to all FPU fire-fighting equipment and fire extinguishing systems.

-Where provision is made for extra fire-fighting equipment and systems on FPU in addition to those prescribed by this Section, such equipment and systems shall comply with the requirements set out below, to the extent approved by the Register in each particular case.
+Where provision is made for extra fire-fighting equipment and fire extinguishing systems on FPU in addition to those prescribed by this Section, such equipment and systems may be allowed, provided the requirements thereto in this Section are met.

-3.1.2 The fire extinguishing systems shall also meet the requirements of Sections 3 Part VI "Fire Protection" and Sections 2, 4 and 5 Part VIII "Systems and Piping" of the RS Rules, Section 3, Part VI "Fire Protection" of the MODU/FOP Rules and Part VIII "Systems and Piping" of the FPU Rules unless expressly provided otherwise.
+3.1.2 The fire extinguishing systems shall also meet the requirements of Section 3, Part VI "Fire Protection" and Sections 2, 4 and 5, Part VIII "Systems and Piping" of the RS Rules; Section 3, Part VI "Fire Protection" of the MODU/FOP Rules and Part VIII "Systems and Piping" of the FPU Rules, unless provided otherwise in this Section.

-3.1.3 Fire-fighting equipment and systems shall provide:
+3.1.3 Fire-fighting equipment and fire extinguishing systems shall provide:

-control of fires and development of accident situation;
+control of fire and development of accident situation;

-reduction the effect of fires to enable emergency actions or personnel evacuation;
+reduction of fire effect to enable emergency actions or personnel evacuation;